-In some properties, the bathroom door lock can be released from the outside by using two pence piece or screwdriver to the catch on the door lock.
+In some properties, the bathroom door lock can be released from the outside by using a two pence piece or screwdriver to the catch on the door lock.

 This can be useful if a child gets locked in the bathroom.

-11.4 Safety in Emergency - GAS
+11.4 Safety in Emergency - Gas & Fire